 Wigan Youth Zone works with children and young people between 8 and 19 years old, and young/vulnerable adults up to the age of 25.
-At Wigan Youth Zone the safety and welfare of our young people is of the utmost importance.
-Due to of the day-to-day contact with young people, our staff are well placed to observe signs of abuse.
-All adults working for Wigan Youth Zone must protect children, young people and vulnerable adults (up to the age of 25) from harm and abuse and be aware that any child, young person or vulnerable adult may be at risk of harm or abuse.
+At Wigan Youth Zone the safety and welfare of our young people, our staff are well placed to observe signs of abuse.
+All adults working for Wigan harm and abuse and be aware that any child, young person or vulnerable adult may be at risk of harm or abuse.
 We have a duty to safeguard and promote the welfare of our members by identifying any welfare concerns and taking action to address them in partnership with families and other agencies where appropriate.